Direct Acceleration of SAGA using Sampled Negative Momentum: Introduction

-Although a considerable amount of work has been done for accelerated SVRG, another popular stochastic variance reduced method, SAGA, does not have a direct accelerated variant until recently.
+Although a considerable amount of work has been done for accelerating SVRG, another popular stochastic variance reduced method, SAGA, does not have a directly accelerated variant until recently.
 Accelerating frameworks such as APPA or Catalyst can be used to accelerate SAGA, but the reduction techniques proposed in these works are always difficult to implement and may also result in additional log factors in the overall oracle complexity.
 A notable variant of SAGA is Point-SAGA~\citep{defazio:sagab}.
-Point-SAGA requires the proximal oracle of the entire objective and with the help of that, it can adopt a much larger learning rate than SAGA, which results in the same accelerated complexity $\mathcal{O}((n\!+\!\sqrt{\kappa n})\log(1/\epsilon))$.
-Accelerated variants of SVRG and SAGA are summarized in Table~\ref{table:acc_sum}.
-However, the proximal oracle of the entire objective may not be efficiently computed in practice.
-Even for logistic regression, we need to run an individual loop (Newton's method) for its proximal oracle.
-Therefore, a direct accelerated variant of SAGA is of real interests.
+Point-SAGA requires the proximal operator oracle of each $F_i(\cdot)$ and with the help of that, it can adopt a much larger learning rate than SAGA, which results in the accelerated complexity $\mathcal{O}((n\!+\!\sqrt{\kappa n})\log(1/\epsilon))$.
+Some accelerated variants of SVRG and SAGA are summarized in Table~\ref{table:acc_sum}.
+However, the proximal operator of each $F_i(\cdot)$ may not be efficiently computed in practice.
+Even for logistic regression, we need to run an individual loop (Newton's method) for its proximal operator oracle.
+Therefore, a directly accelerated variant of SAGA is of real interests.

 Following the idea of adding only negative momentum to SVRG~\citep{kw:MiG}, we consider adding negative momentum to SAGA.
-However, unlike SVRG, which keeps a constant snapshot in each inner loop, the ``snapshot'' of SAGA is a table of points, each corresponding to the position that the component function gradient $\pfi{\cdot}$ is evaluated at the last time.
-Thus, to directly accelerate SAGA requires some non-trivial effort, which partially explains why direct acceleration of SAGA is left unsolved for a long time.
+However, unlike SVRG, which keeps a constant snapshot in each inner loop, the ``snapshot'' of SAGA is a table of points, each corresponding to the position that the component function gradient $\pfi{\cdot}$ was lastly evaluated.
+Thus, it is non-trivial to directly accelerate SAGA.
 In this paper, we propose a novel \textit{Sampled Negative Momentum} for SAGA.
-We further show that adding such a momentum have the same acceleration effect as adding negative momentum for SVRG.
+We further show that adding such a momentum has the same acceleration effect as adding negative momentum to SVRG.